aguywhosaguy/pilot-lua/Home.md

 Make sure to link to relevant wiki pages if submitting inaccuracies, corrections, or suggested additions.

 If you would like to submit a wiki page, a specific Issue format for wiki pages will be created but in the mean time you can name your issue `(Wiki) Name of wiki page` and the body of your post can contain the body of the wiki page you are submitting with any places where missing info exists clearly marked in bold.

+If you want to be added directly as a contributor, just ping me (murpyh#3984) and ask.